bproai/openai-realtime-console-websocket/README.md

 - Restrict what types of events the client can receive and send

 You will have to implement these features yourself.

+## Using the memory server

+A standalone memory server is included to handle memory persistence (`npm run memory`).
+The memory server provides several key benefits:

+1. **Browser Security**: Since browsers cannot directly write to the filesystem, the memory server provides a secure way to persist memory to a file without modifying the relay server.

+2. **Separation of Concerns**: The memory server handles memory persistence independently of the relay server (which focuses on OpenAI API communication).
+This separation makes the code more modular and maintainable.

+3. **Development Flexibility**: Developers can run just the memory server for testing memory features without needing the full relay server setup and OpenAI API credentials.

+The server runs on `localhost:8082` and provides a simple API:
+- GET `/memory` - Get the current memory state
+- POST `/memory` - Update the memory state

+Memory is stored in `src/utils/memory.json`.
+The `set_memory()` function automatically tries:
+1. The relay server if it's running
+2. The memory server if the relay server is not available
+3. localStorage as a final fallback

+This ensures reliable memory persistence while maintaining code modularity and security.

 # Realtime API reference client